Why Biya remains Cameroon's president at 91 – DW – 10/22/2024

 "I'm not sure Biya would have allowed these crises to escalate today," lawyer and opposition politician Tamfu Richard said, suggesting that Biya's years have hampered his ability to resolve national crises.
 "He's unable to go to those zones due to his age to actually feel the pinch.
 Also, it is a cause of him not mastering or being able to resolve this crisis."

 Additionally, Biya's long absences and lack of visibility is concerning for Cameroonians opposition figures such as the lawyer Michele Ndoki.
-"The army should be under the guidance of the President of the Republic and he's nowhere to be seen," Ndoki said.
+"The army should be under the guidance of the President of the Republic and he's nowhere to be seen," Ndoki told DW.

 Biya's astonishing longevity

-"President Paul Biya has already given too much for Cameroonians," said Tamfu, "I think his age and his physical capacity requires him to be on retirement."
+Biya has been president for over 41 years — second in Africa only to 82-year-old Teodoro Obiang Nguema Mbasogo, who has held power in Equatorial Guinea for 45 years.

-For context, Biya has been Cameroon's president for more than 41 years, second in Africa only to 82-year-old Teodoro Obiang Nguema Mbasogo, who has held power in Equatorial Guinea for 45 years.
+"President Paul Biya has already given too much for Cameroonians," Tamfu said, "I think his age and his physical capacity requires him to be on retirement."

 When Biya became Cameroon's leader, the internet had not been invented, cellphones were hardly around, Ronald Reagan was in the White House, and three African nations (Namibia, Eritrea and South Sudan) did not exist.

-Even so, a number of allied Cameroonian parties have signaled their support for Biya to run in the country’s 2025 elections.
+A number of allied parties have signaled their support for Biya to run in Cameroon's 2025 election.
 If he runs, is elected, and serves out his term, Biya would be 99 years old by 2032.

-Professor Elvis Ngolle Ngolle is a member of Biya's Cameroon People's Democratic Movement (CPDM).
+Elvis Ngolle Ngolle is a member of Biya's Cameroon People's Democratic Movement (CPDM).
 He served as Minister of Forestry and Wildlife in Biya’s government, and refuses to speculate on a post-Biya Cameroon.
-Instead, he says his CPDM party is preparing for the 2025 election.
+Instead, he told DW that the CPDM party is gearing up for 2025.

-"Any talk about preparing for a post-mandate is really premature and amounts to speculative analysis," he told DW.
+"Any talk about preparing for a post-mandate is really premature and amounts to speculative analysis," he said.

-Michele Ndoki told DW Cameroonians "want the power to remain the same," adding that Paul Biya as a brand is still popular.
+Ndoki said Cameroonians "want the power to remain the same."
+She added that Biya as a brand is still popular.

-"The question is whether or not he's able to perform his duty.
-As the President of the Republic, and it's been years now, we [the opposition] have been saying no," she told DW.
+"The question is whether or not he's able to perform his duty as the President of the Republic," Ndoki said, "and it's been years now, we [the opposition] have been saying no."

-"Some people are still clamoring the president should still go in for election when they know very well he cannot, because they have some advantages that they are deriving from the fact that he is in office," he said, adding the last cabinet meeting Biya held was in 2019.
+"Some people are still clamoring the president should still go in for election when they know very well he cannot, because they have some advantages that they are deriving from the fact that he is in office," Riichard said.
+He added that the last Cabinet meeting Biya held was in 2019.

-Cameroon’s fragmented opposition, plagued by infighting, has also failed to provide Cameroonians with clear alternatives to office.
+A fragmented opposition plagued by infighting has also failed to provide Cameroonians with clear alternatives.
 Tamfu Richard and Michele Ndoki are also prominent figures which have fallen out with other opposition leaders.

 Aged leadership at odds with Cameroonian demographic

-When pressed about the age factor separating President Paul Biya with most of Cameroon's young citizenry, Ngolle Ngolle said: "We understand the structure of the Cameroonian demographic that the youths constitute about 65% to 70% of the population.
+When pressed about the age difference separating Biya and Cameroon's overwhelmingly young population, Ngolle Ngolle said: "We understand the structure of the Cameroonian demographic, that the youths constitute about 65% to 70% of the population.
 That is understandable, and is a reality and the ruling CPDM party factors this in, so it is not an issue."

-Ngolle Ngolle, though, is confident of the ability of young Cameroonians to carry on the president’s legacy: "They're very creative, they're very enterprising, and there's no doubt that the future of the country with these young people is great."
+Ngolle Ngolle is confident that young Cameroonians will carry on Biya's legacy: "They're very creative, they're very enterprising, and there's no doubt that the future of the country with these young people is great."

 "The culture of fear does not exist in Cameroon, because under the leadership of President Biya, the country has come up with a culture whereby people value freedom and people value unity and living together," Ngolle told DW.

-But for Tamfu Richard, Cameroon’s predicament in the event of Biya’s death will be serious, as Biya has not named a successor.
+Richard said Cameroon would face a serious predicament after Biya’s death as Biya the president has not named a successor.

 According to the 1996 constitution, an interim president would be appointed until a new leader is elected.
 But Ndoki voices a fear about the unresolved question of succession in Cameroon.

-"All around our country, in Chad, in Gabon, in Central African Republic, we did have a head of state who was considered the Almighty and ceased to seen as the Almighty at some point," she told DW.
+"All around our country, in Chad, in Gabon, in Central African Republic, we did have a head of state who was considered the Almighty and ceased to seen as the Almighty at some point," Ndoki said.

-"The people lost their power to choose their head of state and it became the army or a group of powerful people."
+"The people lost their power to choose their head of state," she said, "and it became the army or a group of powerful people."

 Edited by: Keith Walker